bbargar/ECON498_midterm/README.md

 # Installation

-To install this code, run `pip install git +git:https://github.com/bbargar/ECON498_midterm.git` in your terminal.
+To install this code, run `git clone https://github.com/bbargar/ECON498_midterm.git` in your terminal.

 Other codes to have installed, run this code: